Educational Accessibility: How to Design Inclusive Lessons from the Start

 Conclusion

 Instructional accessibility is not an extraordinary intervention.
 It is a different way of designing.
-When a lesson is born inclusive, fewer students are left on the margins.
+When a lesson is born learning variability, fewer students are left on the margins.

 You can find further insights on personalization and practical strategies on our blog.